valorbreak/jspmreact/readme.md

   -
 - env.json
 ```

 # Troubleshooting
 - `Cannot read property '_currentElement' of null` - Means you're running two versions of REACT.
 Make sure react-router is using the same react library.

+# Code Convention
+- Check for existing object prototypes when creating a new object with new prototypes (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype)
+- Always return after res.json() or equivalent - Prevent responding more than once